regenwatchdog/regenwatchdog.github.io/_posts/2021-06-01-june-news-roundup.md

 <img src="https://www.estatewatch.london/images/eb2.jpg" class="img-fluid rounded img-thumbnail" width="50%">

-The approval comes as the Mayor [announces](https://www.london.gov.uk/press-releases/mayoral/mayor-declares-a-retrofit-revolution) a *"‘retrofit revolution’ to tackle the climate emergency"*
+The approval comes as the Mayor [announces](https://www.london.gov.uk/press-releases/mayoral/mayor-declares-a-retrofit-revolution) a *"‘retrofit revolution’ to tackle the climate emergency"*..

 The estate is being redeveloped by Westminster Council itself at an estimated net cost to the Council of £198m according to figures in the planning application's [viability study](https://idoxpa.westminster.gov.uk/online-applications/files/33305033EC2B493EF178E8AB19BB85FF/pdf/20_04366_COOUT-FINANCIAL_VIABILITY_ASSESSMENT_REV01-6774119.pdf).